Topics Map > Services > Research Computing and Support > CCAST

 Note: Lines beginning with $ indicate shell commands.
 You may type these manually, or copy/paste them from this document.
 Either way, do not include the $ when executing commands.
 Text below commands indicates expected output.

 Load the latest version of Python available on CCAST.
-Currently, this is version 3.8.0.
+Currently, on this is version 3.8.0.
 Note: You will not have to do this step every time you use your virtual environment; only the first time you set it up.

 $ python -m venv myvenv